Bust Half Dollars (1807-1839): Affordable Vintage

 |---|---|---|

-| VG-8 | $140 | Entry-level Bust Half |
+| VG-8 | Verify current records | Heavily circulated detail |

-| F-12 | $185 | Modest collector tier |
+| F-12 | Verify current records | Circulated type-set context |

-| AU-58 | $1,250 | Sweet spot for connoisseurs |
+| AU-58 | Verify current records | Near-mint context |

 Why Bust Halves Are Compelling

 - Deep variety scholarship.
 The Overton books catalog every die marriage.
-"Cherrypicking" rare varieties from common-date material is an active hobby — like a treasure hunt.
+"Cherrypicking" rare varieties from common-date material is an active hobby, like a treasure hunt.

 - Aesthetic appeal.
-The Capped Bust design is gorgeous in high grade — flowing hair, elegant eagle.
+The Capped Bust design is gorgeous in high grade, flowing hair, elegant eagle.
 Even circulated coins have character.

 - Active community.
 Bust Half Nut Society (BHNS) is one of the most active numismatic specialty clubs.